What is Confit? Confit Explained by a Swiss Chef

 It is important that the temperature of the lubricating fat is below the frying point of 100-110 C, (212 – 230 Fahrenheit) as to ensure a slow, low temperature and gentle cooking process rather than a crisp product.

 Once the meat is tender the layer of rendered fat should completely cover the cooked meat and in doing so preserve it for a long period, if refrigerated.

 Traditionally in autumn a pig would be slaughtered on the farm to provide meat for the upcoming winter.
 The meat was then divided into parts suitable for smoking, curing, and sausage making (including the blood).
 Some of the tougher parts with lots of fat and connecting tissue were separated to be cooked and preserved confit in even more fat; which thankfully was plentiful on the fattened pigs.
 A similar approach was taken with ducks and geese, the breasts were set aside for roasting or smoking and the tougher legs were cooked in the rendered fat of the birds.

-Cooking a fillet of fish, lobster, king prawn or octopus confit, means that we slowly poach it in an aromatic oil or clarified butter.
+Cooking a fillet of fish such as salmon, lobster, king prawn or octopus confit, means that we slowly poach it in an aromatic oil or clarified butter.
 Generally this is not done as a preservation method as such, but with the benefit of the slow and gentle poaching at a low temperature, the fish will be moist and full of flavour.

 Confit fruits are produced similarly to making jams; by adding sugar for preservation.

 Here the aim, with the low temperature and slow cooking, is that the fruit will soak up the liquid it is cooked in and stay intact rather than stew and fall apart as for jams and marmalade.

 Confit chestnuts are a popular condiment to game during the autumn months.